Ingham, Lincolnshire: Boundaries

-North of the curve in the A15, it follows Ingham Lane to the west.
-It crosses Middle Street at Ingham Cliff, near Ingham Cliff Farm, where there is a weather radar station.
-To the north along the B1398 is the Windmill public house in the neighbouring parish of Spridlington.
-The boundary follows the B1398 down Lincoln Cliff, over the crossroads along the road to where it crosses a small drain.
-It follows the drain northwards past Coates Gorse.
-To the west is Stow and the Trent Valley.
+North of the curve in the A15, the boundary follows Ingham Lane to the west.
+It crosses Middle Street at Ingham Cliff, near Ingham Cliff Farm.
+To the north along the B1398, the Windmill public house is situated, in the neighbouring parish of Spridlington.
+The boundary follows the B1398 down Lincoln Cliff, over the crossroads along the road.

-Amenities
+Surroundings

 The parish church, located on Church Hill at the east of the village, is dedicated to All Saints.
 Just to the west of All Saints is a Methodist church.
 Ingham Primary School is at the south of the village green next to the village hall, and on the opposite side of the green is a small village store.
 The two village public houses are the Black Horse and the Inn on the Green.
 A self-catering holiday establishment is located nearby to the Inn on the Green.

 Within the parish at the north-east of the village, and on opposite sides of the B1398 road, is a distribution centre (on the former airfield) for an outdoor toy manufacturer and a rescue and boarding kennels.
 A centre dedicated to the retired RAF Station is open to the public on Sunday mornings; it has a small café and includes information on Ingham's history.
 A bed and breakfast establishment can be found in the south of the village.